LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/loops.rst

    as "For each integer in array ``nums``...".

-This loop version also works with a string, where we can convert the string to an Array of characters:
+This loop version also works with a string, where we can convert the string to an array of characters:

 .. sourcecode:: csharp
    :linenos: